ClusterHQ/unofficial-flocker-tools/README.md

 ## what is here

-This repo makes it easy to install flocker on some nodes and configure the requisite keys.
+this repo makes it easy to install flocker on some nodes and configure the requisite keys.

-See the [official docs](http://doc-dev.clusterhq.com/using/installing/index.html) for the full long-form installation instructions.
+see the [official docs](http://doc-dev.clusterhq.com/using/installing/index.html) for the full long-form installation instructions.

-Prerequisites:
+prerequisites:

 * flocker-cli for your local system (from http://build.clusterhq.com/results/omnibus/storage-driver-configuration-FLOC-1925/ for now)
 * python 2.7